thuanpham2311/garden/README.md

 ## About

-- This repo I use both Vietnamese, English (little bit).
+- This repo i use both Vietnamese, English (little bit).
-- If you don't know what is **Zettelkasten note-taking method**, I recommend you read:
+- If you don't know what is **Zettelkasten note-taking method**, i recommend you can read:
   - <https://zettelkasten.de/posts/overview>
   - <https://notes.andymatuschak.org>
 - [My note taking setup](publish/20211017203814.md)